jayunit100/hive-groovy-app/README.md

 1. Run ```gradle build```, jar will now be in the build/ dir.
 1. Run ```gradle eclipse``` to start editing in eclipse.

+Now you should be able to edit tests, run them in eclipse (run as -> junit ...).

 If just using as a java app
 ----------------------------